Transition through education - from early years to reception

 Even if your child is undergoing an EHC needs assessment it is important that you follow the standard process for applying for a primary school place.

 Most parents’ preference is for their child to attend their local mainstream school, within the community they live.
-If their child’s support needs are significantly higher than the level of funding that is available in the school, it may be necessary for a statutory Education, Health and Care (EHC) needs assessment to be carried out.
+If their child’s support needs are significantly higher than the level of funding that is available in the school, it may be necessary for a statutory EHC needs assessment to be carried out.

-If either your child has an EHC Plan or following an assessment and EHC Plan has been agreed, you will be invited to state your parental preferences for a particular school or educational setting (including independent schools which have been approved for this purpose by the Secretary of State).
+If either your child has an EHC plan or following an assessment and EHC plan has been agreed, you will be invited to state your parental preferences for a particular school or educational setting (including independent schools which have been approved for this purpose by the Secretary of State).
+Find out more about naming a school.

 What your child’s setting can do